-Setting Description Factory Default Apply AeroMag • Use the current configuration: Use the current configuration Generate a new configuration generated by AeroMag.
+Setting Description Factory Default Apply AeroMag Use the current configuration: Use the current Generate a new configuration configuration generated by AeroMag.
 This option is only available if AeroMag was already active once before the current configuration change.
-If you are activating AeroMag for the first time, this option will not be available.
-Generate a new configuration: Discard the current configuration settings and generate a new set consisting of SSID, WAP2 password, RF type and search the three best channels. configuration Lock AeroMag When this option is selected, no additional AP/Client is allowed Inactive Topology to join this AeroMag topology and receive a new set of configuration settings.
-The status of all additional devices trying to join is indicated using a lock symbol.
-NOTE 1: Lock Down function will be active immediately.
-There is no need to submit the changes and reboot.

-Setting Description Factory Default NOTE 2: In the same AeroMag topology, you can access any one of AeroMag APs to trigger this function for all the topology units.
-Refresh Channel All the AeroMag APs would search for the three best channels when Refresh Channel is triggered.
-If the new assigned channel set is changed, the AeroMag APs would use the latest generated configuration and inform the AeroMag Clients to change the Clients' Turbo Roaming scan channel as well.
-NOTE 1: Refresh Channel will be triggered immediately.
-There is no need to submit the action and reboot.
-NOTE 2: In the same AeroMag topology, you can access any one of AeroMag APs to trigger this function for all topology units.
+If you are activating AeroMag for the first time, this option will not be available. • Generate a new configuration: - AeroMag AP: Discard the current configuration settings and generate a new set consisting of SSID, WAP2 password, RF type and search for the three best channels. - AeroMag Client: Discard current configuration settings and search for an AeroMag AP to get a new set of configuration settings. configuration Lasta Assa Mass configuration settings.
+To a skill of Lock AeroMag When this option is selected, no additional AP/Client is Inactive Topology allowed to join this AeroMag topology and receive a new set of configuration settings.
+The statuses of all additional devices trying to join the AeroMag topology are indicated using a lock symbol.
+NOTE 1: The Lock AeroMag Topology function is activated immediately without the need to submit the changes and reboot the device.
+NOTE 2: You can trigger the Lock AeroMag Topology function for all units in an AeroMag topology by accessing any one of the AeroMag APs in the topology.
+Refresh Channel All APs in an AeroMag topology will search for the three best channels when the Refresh Channel function is triggered.
+If the new set of channels is different from the existing one, AeroMag APs will use the latest configuration generated and will inform the AeroMag clients to change their Turbo Roaming scan channel.
+NOTE: The Refresh Channel function is activated immediately and does not need a submit action or a device reboot.
+You can trigger this function from any AP in an AeroMag topology and the function will be triggered for all units in the topology.

-You can also view the $\bf AeroMag~AP~Operating~Status$ listed below:
+You can also view the AeroMag AP/Client Operating Status listed below: